RamtinMoslemi/KAN-Papers/README.md

 Baisong Li, Xingwang Wang, Haixiao Xu

 **Abstract:**
 Hyperspectral images (HSIs) have great potential in various visual tasks due to their rich spectral information.
 However, obtaining high-resolution hyperspectral images remains challenging due to limitations of physical imaging.
 Inspired by Kolmogorov-Arnold Networks (KANs), we propose an efficient HSI super-resolution (HSI-SR) model to fuse a low-resolution HSI (LR-HSI) and a high-resolution multispectral image (HR-MSI), yielding a high-resolution HSI (HR-HSI).
 To achieve the effective integration of spatial information from HR-MSI, we design a fusion module based on KANs, called KAN-Fusion.
 Further inspired by the channel attention mechanism, we design a spectral channel attention module called KAN Channel Attention Block (KAN-CAB) for post-fusion feature extraction.
-As a channel attention module integrated with KANs, KAN-CAB not only enhances the fine-grained adjustment ability of deep networks, enabling networks to accurately simulate details of spectral sequences and spatial textures, but also effectively avoid Curse of Dimensionality (COD).
-Extensive experiments show that, compared to current state-of-the-art (SOTA) HSI-SR methods, proposed HSR-KAN achieves the best performance in terms of both qualitative and quantitative assessments.
+As a channel attention module integrated with KANs, KAN-CAB not only enhances the fine-grained adjustment ability of deep networks, enabling networks to accurately simulate details of spectral sequences and spatial textures, but also effectively avoid Curse of Dimensionality.
+Extensive experiments show that, compared to current state-of-the-art HSI-SR methods, proposed HSR-KAN achieves the best performance in terms of both qualitative and quantitative assessments.
 Our code is available at: https://github.com/Baisonm-Li/HSR-KAN.